AI Glossary

 Intelligent Process Automation (IPA)

-An advanced form of automation that integrates RPA with AI technologies like machine learning and NLP to automate complex, end-to-end business processes.
+An advanced form of automation that integrates RPA with AI technologies like machine learning and natural language processing to automate complex, end-to-end business processes.

 IoT Automation

-Using the Internet of Things (IoT) devices and data to trigger and enable automation.
+Using Internet of Things devices and data to trigger and enable automation.
 This allows for smart and connected automation systems that respond to real-world data from IoT sensors.

 Section J.containing2 terms